alpha-arb/Flash-tool-USDT-bot-sender/README.md

 - **Wallet Insights**: Enter your private key to see your address and ETH balance live 🔑.
 - **Token Transfers**: Send USDT, USDC, or DAI to any Ethereum address with ease 💸.
 - **Gas Customization**: Fine-tune gas price and limit for optimal transaction control ⛽.
-- **Transaction History**: Keep tabs on your sends with a built-in log 📜.
-- **Cancel Option**: Made a mistake?
-Replace your last transaction effortlessly 🔄.
 - **Clipboard Magic**: Transaction hashes auto-copied for quick sharing 📋.
 - **Infura Powered**: Connect to Ethereum via your Infura ID 🌍.